elh4m/exprimental_robotics_1/experimental_robotics_1/README.md

 2. After that start the ARMOR service by using the following command:
 ```
 rosrun armor execute it.emarolab.armor.ARMORMainService
+if this command does not work or it is the first time you are using ARMOR please first run :
+roscd armor
+./gradlew deployApp
+it will not throw an error this time
 ```
 3. Open the new tab in command terminal and run the ROS package launch file to start the simulation by using the following command:
 ```